orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-17-using-traits-to-boot-and-initialize-eloquent-models.md

 }
 ```

-**Quick tip:** In Laravel 7, they added `booted()` static method, it is same as `boot()` method, but using `booted()` method means we no longer need to run parent method.
+**Quick tip:** Since Laravel 7, we can also use `booted()` static method, it is same as `boot()` method, but using `booted()` means we no longer need to call parent method.

 Now, here's a situation, let's say we also have `Author` model and that model also needs to have exactly same behavior, it needs to generate author slug based on an author's `name` attribute.
 We don't want to duplicate same code piece on `Author` model, but how we can share the same logic between multiple independent models?

-One way to archive this would be creating custom base abstract model class like `ModelWithSlug`, putting logic inside and extending this class from both `Post` and `Author` models.
+One way to archive this would be creating custom base abstract model class, something like `ModelWithSlug`, putting logic inside and extending this class from both `Post` and `Author` models.
 This might look fine for single shared logic like slug generation, but what if we want to have different shared logic together with slug generation, like UUID generation.
 For example, `Post` models need to generate UUID on creation but this does not apply to `Author` model.
-This will kill the purpose of having our own base class, since we'll need to override it again for `Post` model.
+This will kill the purpose of having our own base class, since we'll need to override that `boot()` method again for `Post` model.

 There's a better solution.
 In PHP it easy to share same piece of code between multiple classes using traits.
-But, without overriding `boot()` method we don't have control over how it, and we cannot call our trait methods.
+But, without overriding `boot()` method we don't have control over how it works, and we cannot call our trait methods.

-### Introducing "bootable" Eloquent traits.
+### Introducing "bootable" Eloquent traits

 Let's take a look at `boot()` method on `Illuminate\Database\Eloquent\Model` class works.